-- The PHA may also include amounts awarded unless applicant certifies that income is not provided and has made effort to collect amounts, including filing with courts or appropriate agencies responsible for enforcing such payments. - Again, this is up to PHA policy.
+- Alimony and child support - PHAs may state in policy that they will include amounts awarded as part of a divorce or separation agreement unless the PHA has verified that the income is not provided. - The PHA may also include amounts awarded unless applicant certifies that income is not provided and has made effort to collect amounts, including filing with courts or appropriate agencies responsible for enforcing such payments. - Again, this is up to PHA policy

-Learning Activit y 2-3: Calculating Annual Income , -
+Learning Activity 2-2: Calculating Annual Income